Controlled Thermal Resources

 Proven direct lithium extraction technology

-The Hell’s Kitchen project plans to use direct lithium extraction technology developed by Lilac Solutions to produce lithium from the thermal brine.
-Lilac Solutions’ ion exchange technology addresses the challenges associated with conventional evaporation ponds for lithium extraction from brines.
-Unlike traditional brine evaporation ponds, Lilac’s ion-exchange extraction method is not weather dependent, enabling operation 24 hours per day.
-By eliminating the need for evaporation ponds, CTR can produce the same amount of battery-grade LCE products in hours; a fraction of the time required by conventional production methods.
+The Hell’s Kitchen project will use direct lithium extraction technology (DLE) for lithium extraction from its geothermal brine.
+Unlike traditional brine evaporation ponds, direct lithium extraction is not weather dependent, enabling operation 24 hours per day.
+By eliminating the need for evaporation ponds, CTR will produce the same amount of battery-grade LCE products in hours as opposed to months; a fraction of the time required by conventional production methods.

-Lilac’s modular system allows for a streamlined process capable of yielding concentrated high-purity lithium solutions which provides the feed for the conventional production of battery-grade lithium carbonate and hydroxide chemicals.
+Direct lithium extraction is a streamlined process capable of yielding a concentrated high-purity lithium solution providing the feed for the conventional production of battery-grade lithium carbonate and hydroxide chemicals.

 PEA highlights strong project economics

-The NI 43-101 compliant PEA completed by Hatch Ltd. indicates that the Lilac Solutions ion exchange technology powered by renewable thermal heat provides low capital and operating costs, accelerates project operations and boosts lithium recoveries from Salton Sea geothermal brine leading to strong project economics.
-According to the PEA, the integrated process will produce a sustainable source of lithium at estimated first quartile production costs.
+The NI 43-101 compliant PEA completed by Hatch Ltd. indicates DLE technology powered by renewable geothermal heat provides low capital and operating costs, accelerates project operations and boosts lithium recoveries from Salton Sea geothermal brine leading to strong project economics.
+According to the PEA, the integrated process will produce lithium with the highest sustainability credentials of any lithium production worldwide.

 Small environmental footprint

-Direct lithium extraction from thermal brines represents a more environmentally friendly lithium production process when compared to the environmental impacts of traditional brine evaporation ponds and hard rock mining.
-Integrating geothermal renewable energy produced onsite into the Hell’s Kitchen lithium extraction project provides for an eco-friendly, closed-loop operation that fits well with the downstream battery and EV manufacturers’ requirements for sustainably sourced materials while also dramatically reducing CO2 emissions.
+Direct lithium extraction from geothermal brines represents a more environmentally friendly lithium production process when compared to the environmental impacts of traditional brine evaporation ponds and open pit mining.
+Integrating geothermal renewable energy produced onsite with the Hell’s Kitchen lithium extraction project provides for an eco-friendly, closed-loop operation that fits well with the downstream battery and EV manufacturers’ requirements for sustainably sourced materials while also dramatically reducing CO2 emissions.

 Rod Colwell is a seasoned corporate executive specializing in property, geothermal, and minerals commercial development.
 He has driven all stages of project development including concept, feasibility, and commercial negotiations.
-His previous experience was in property, optimizing return on investment with an emphasis on prime site identification and asset value maximization.
+Rod has over two decades of experience in optimizing returns on investment with an emphasis on prime site identification and asset value maximization.
 He has developed relationships with key stakeholders to ensure integrity, long-term growth, and project viability.

 Jim Turner — COO and Director

 Jim Turner has over 30 years of experience in senior management roles in the renewable energy and chemical industries including 25+ years developing and operating geothermal plants at the Salton Sea.
 He served as Vice-President and General Manager at CalEnergy (now Berkshire Hathaway Energy).
 His prior roles include Sr. Vice-President of Operations at AltaRock Energy and Sr. Vice-President of Business Development at EnergySource.
 His early career was with The Dow Chemical Company in engineering and technology management, and environmental business development.
 Jim holds a Bachelor of Science degree in Physics from Texas A&M University.

-This profile is sponsored by Controlled Thermal Resources.
-This profile provides information which was sourced by the Investing News Network (INN) and approved by Controlled Thermal Resources, in order to help investors learn more about the company.
-Controlled Thermal Resources is a client of INN.
+This profile is sponsored by Controlled Thermal Resources Ltd. This profile provides information which was sourced by the Investing News Network (INN) and approved by Controlled Thermal Resources Ltd in order to help investors learn more about the company.
+Controlled Thermal Resources Ltd is a client of INN.
 The company’s campaign fees pay for INN to create and update this profile.